 5) When everything else fails, consider ankle surgery

 Surgery isn’t the first option for ankle sprains unless you have a severe bone fracture.
-Also, it may become an option if you still have persistent symptoms even trying various treatments.
+Also, it may become an option if you still have persistent symptoms even after trying various treatments.

 When possible, discuss with your doctor and physical therapist which options you may have left before choosing to undergo surgery.